- Reviewed: 19 March 2020, 13:51 NZDT

 Related news features

-New Zealanders in Kuwait are advised to maintain a high level of personal security awareness, particularly in public and commercial areas known to be frequented by Western expatriates or travellers.
+New Zealanders in Kuwait are advised to maintain a high level of personal security awareness, particularly in public places known to be frequented by foreigners.

-Demonstrations in Kuwait take place occasionally and are normally peaceful.
-Protests have sometimes led to violence with police using tear gas and stun grenades to disperse protestors.
+Demonstrations occasionally take place in Kuwait.
 New Zealanders in Kuwait are advised to avoid demonstrations as even those intended to be peaceful have the potential to turn violent.
-We recommend monitoring events through local media and adhering to any instructions issued by the local authorities.
+We recommend monitoring events through local media and following any instructions issued by the local authorities.

-Unexploded landmines and munitions from the 1991 Gulf War still present a hazard in Kuwait.
-We advise you not to stray off well-used roads and paths as mined areas are often unmarked.
+Unexploded landmines and munitions are a hazard in Kuwait.
+We advise staying on well-used roads and paths as mined areas are often unmarked.
+People have been injured after touching suspicious unfamiliar objects.

-Travellers entering the Gulf area by sea should be aware that many areas of the Gulf are highly sensitive, including near maritime boundaries and the islands of Bubiyan and Warbah in the northern Gulf and Abu Musa and the Tunbs in the southern Gulf.
+Many marine areas are sensitive in relation to security and territorial claims.
+Exercise caution in the northern area of the Persian Gulf and around the Abu Musa and Tunbs islands in the southern area.
 Vessels entering these areas have been detained and inspected.
-Mariners are advised to make thorough enquiries with local authorities before entering these waters or considering port stop-overs.
+Mariners are advised to take appropriate security measures in these waters, and to make thorough enquiries with local authorities before considering port stop-overs.
+For more information view the International Maritime Bureau's piracy report.

 General travel advice